rstudio/rstudio-conf-2022-program/sessions/big-shiny-apps/robust-framework-for-automated-shiny.md

 In this talk, I will introduce a framework for automated testing of Shiny applications both (1) during the development phase and (2) after the app is deployed.
-I will share a demo Shiny app along with relevant shinytest and Selenium code.
+I will share a demo Shiny app along with relevant shinytest2 and Selenium code.